-Schema namespacehttp://ns.esko-graSchema namespace prefixegScreen http://ns.esko-graphics.com/screeninfo/1.0/ egScreen
+Schema namespacehttp://ns.esko-graphics.com/screeninfo/1.0/Schema namespace prefixegScreen

-Property ValueType Description
+Property ValueTy Description

+ре
-egScreen:frequencyreq double The requested LPI (lines per

-inch) of the screen.
+egScreen:frequencyreq double The requested LPI (lines per inch) of the screen.

-egScreen:frequency double The actual LPI (lines per inch)

-of the screen.
+egScreen:frequency double The actual LPI (lines per inch) of the screen.

-egScreen:anglereq double The requested angle of the

-screen.
-The angle direction is
+egScreen:anglereq double The requested angle of the screen.
+The angle

-determined by
+direction is determined by

-egScreen:angledirection
+egScreen:angledirection.

 egScreen:angle double The actual angle of the screen.

-The angle direction is
+The angle

-determined by
+direction is determined by

-egScreen:angledirection
+egScreen:angledirection.

 egScreen:angledirection string The direction of the angles.

-Possible values are "CW" for

-clockwise and "CCW" for

-counter clockwise.
-When the

-attribute is not present the

-reader should assume a

-clockwise angle direction

-egScreen:dotshapereq string The requested dot shape of the

-screen.

-egScreen:dotshape string The actual dot shape of the

-screen.

-egScreen:dotname string The actual full name of the dot

-(default == dotshape)

-egScreen:singlepressDGC string The single dot gain

-0 compensation press curve used

-for the screen.

-This entry contains the name of

-a dot gain compensation curve.

-egScreen:autoplateDGCreq string The requested automatic plate

-egsereen.autoplateDOCleq String dot gain compensation.

-This entry contains the name of

-a screen-based dot gain

-compensation curve or a dot

-gain compensation strategy.

-egScreen:autoplateDGCLW string The actual automatic plate dot

-gain compensation for the

-linework parts of the job.

-This entry contains the name of

-a single dot gain compensation

-curve.

-egScreen:autoplateDGCCT string The actual automatic plate dot

-gain compensation for the

-contone parts of the job.

-This entry contains the name of

-a single dot gain compensation

-curve.

-egScreen:autopressDGCreq string The requested automatic press

--8 541-118 dot gain compensation.

-This entry contains the name of

-a screen-based dot gain

-compensation curve or a dot

-gain compensation strategy.

-age an an instance DCCI W string

-egScreen:autopressDGCLW string The actual automatic press dot

-gain compensation for the

-linework parts of the job.

-This entry contains the name of

-a single dot gain compensation

-curve.

-egScreen:autopressDGCCT string The actual automatic press dot

-gain compensation for the

-contone parts of the job.

-a single dot gain compensation

-curve.

-egScreen:totalDGCCT string The name of a DGC curve in

-the DGC Curves section (see

-below).

-The DGC curve referred to by

-this attribute is the concatenated

-DGC curve for contones.

-egScreen:totalDGCLW string The name of a DGC curve in

-the DGC Curves section (see

-egDGC:name).

-The DGC curve referred to by

-this attribute is the concatenated

-DGC curve for linework.

-egScreen:gamma string The gamma or eskocal

-calibration used for the screen.

-egScreen:usedrefs string Comma separated list of

-indexes.

-An index is a zero based

-number indicating an entry in

-the list of Used References for

-which this screen was used.

-@ Grayscale digital film sets
+Possible values are

+"CW" for clockwise and "CCW" for counter

+clockwise.
+When the attribute is not present the

+reader should assume a clockwise angle

+direction.

+egScreen:dotshapereq string The requested dot shape of the screen.

+egScreen:dotshape string The actual dot shape of the screen.

+egScreen:dotname string The actual full name of the dot (default ==

+dotshape)

+egScreen:singlepressDGC string The single dot gain compensation press curve

+used for the screen.

+This entry contains the name of a dot gain

+compensation curve.

+egScreen:autoplateDGCreq string The requested automatic plate dot gain

+compensation.

+This entry contains the name of a screen-based

+dot gain compensation curve or a dot gain

+compensation strategy.

+egScreen:autoplateDGCLW string The actual automatic plate dot gain

+compensation for the linework parts of the job.

+This entry contains the name of a single dot

+gain compensation curve.

+egScreen:autoplateDGCCT string The actual automatic plate dot gain

+compensation for the contone parts of the job.

+This entry contains the name of a single dot

+gain compensation curve.

+egScreen:autopressDGCreq string The requested automatic press dot gain

+compensation.

+This entry contains the name of a screen-based

+dot gain compensation curve or a dot gain

+compensation strategy.

+egScreen:autopressDGCLW string The actual automatic press dot gain

+compensation for the linework parts of the job.

+This entry contains the name of a single dot

+• gain compensation curve.

+egScreen:autopressDGCCT string The actual automatic press dot gain

+compensation for the contone parts of the job.

+This entry contains the name of a single dot

+gain compensation curve.

+egScreen:autocorrectionDG string The requested automatic correction dot gain

+Creq compensation.

+This entry contains the name of a single dot

+gain compensation curve of a dot gain

+agereanioutecorrectionDC string The actual automatic correction det gain

+CI W sung appropriate for the linework parts of the job

+CL w This entry contains the name of a single dot

+rins only contains the name of a single dot

+an Screen autocorrection DC etring The actual automatic correction dot gain

+CCT sung compensation for the contone parts of the job

+This entry contains the name of a single dot

+rins only contains the name of a single dot

+egScreen. etring Bain compensation curve.

+autocorrection DCCOrder sung 'Ratucan Drass And Dlate' or 'After Dlate'

+autocorrectionDGCOraer Derweent ressand tute of Ajterridie.

+egScreen:totalDGCCT string The name of a DGC curve in the DGC Curves section (see below).
+The DGC curve referred to by this attribute is the concatenated DGC curve for contones. egScreen:totalDGCLW string The name of a DGC curve in the DGC Curves section (see egDGC:name).
+The DGC curve referred to by this attribute is the concatenated DGC curve for linework. egScreen:gamma string The gamma or eskocal calibration used for the screen. egScreen:usedrefs string Comma separated list of indexes.
+An index is a zero based number indicating an entry in the list of Used References for which this screen was used.

+Trayscale digital film sets